 William was now an indispensable member of Richard’s court and while the king was off on the Third Crusade (1189-1192 CE), Marshal served on the council of regency.
 He was subsequently made Marshal of England.
-When John (r.
+When King John of England (r.
 1189-1216 CE) took over the throne following his brother Richard’s death in 1189 CE, William continued in high office.
 When the king’s unpopular reign led to a barons' rebellion, William, although loyal to the king, supported the barons in principle and became one of the creators and signatories of the Magna Carta in 1215 CE, a charter which curbed the powers of the monarch and upon which a constitution was based.
-Under the new king Henry III (1216-1272 CE), who was still a child, William was made the Protector of the Kingdom - in effect, regent of England.
+Under the new king Henry III of England (1216-1272 CE), who was still a child, William was made the Protector of the Kingdom - in effect, regent of England.

 Death & Legacy

 Having served four English monarchs and risen to the very top of the kingdom, the great knight’s time was nearly up.
-There was one last hurrah at the battle of Lincoln in 1217 CE when, aged 70, he led the English army and won against the still-disgruntled English barons and their French ally, the future King Louis VIII (r.
+There was one last hurrah at the battle of Lincoln in 1217 CE when, aged 70, he led the English army and won against the still-disgruntled English barons and their French ally, the future King Louis VIII of France (r.
 1223-1226 CE).
 Just before the battle and leading his army in person, William gave a rousing speech to his frontline troops, declaring that the enemy had so positioned their forces that he would win the day because he could attack with all his army at a single section of the opposition; and so it turned out.

 William died two years later on 14th May 1219 CE and, loyal to those around him, as ever, he refused to permit the sale of his robes and furs to pay for alms, preferring instead they be given to his household knights.
-Just as William had promised himself when in the Holy Lands years before, he was invested as a Knight Templar and interred in Temple Church in London where his effigy till rests.
+Just as William had promised himself when in the Holy Lands years before, he was invested as a Knight Templar and interred in Temple Church in London where his effigy still rests.